 The University faces a financial challenge to maintain and upgrade its capital assets including its infrastructure, buildings and grounds.
-In order to have a successful capital program, the University must rely on a combination of revenue sources to fund its investment with \$112.6 million of capital support provided to the University through appropriations and grants from the Commonwealth which was \$37.8 million less than the capital appropriations provided in fiscal year 2012.
-This decrease is attributed to the Commonwealth's Division of Capital Asset Management ("DCAM") funding of several large capital projects in fiscal year 2012 which include: the Lab Science Building on the Amherst campus, the Science Complex on the Boston campus, Carney Library improvements on the Dartmouth campus, the Health Social Sciences Building on the Lowell campus and the Albert Sherman Center on the Worcester campus.
-The University projects that although capital support will fluctuate year to year, the level of capital appropriations from the Commonwealth will continue to be significant through the completion of major construction projects managed by the Commonwealth's construction agency that are underway at all five of the University's campuses.
+In order to have a successful capital program, the University must rely on a combination of revenue sources to fund its investment.
+In fiscal year 2014, there was \$112.1 million of capital support provided to the University through appropriations and grants from the Commonwealth.
+This is consistent with capital appropriations provided in fiscal year 2013.
+This funding is attributed to the Commonwealth's Division of Capital Asset Management ("DCAM") which funded several large capital projects in fiscal year 2013 and 2014 through the State's Higher Education Bond Bill and Life Sciences Bond Bill, both passed in 2008 and have projects funded on each of the campuses.
+The University projects that although capital support will fluctuate from year to year, the level of capital appropriations from the Commonwealth will continue to be significant.
+Although the completion of major construction projects managed by DCAM are underway at all five of the University's campuses.
+The current bond support from the State has been fully programmed and therefore the University is now working to secure the next round of funding to ensure continuity of the capital program beyond FY18.